Teaching English in Germany: Top 12 Festivals and Cultural Highlights

 12. Christmas Markets

-There is always a reason to hold a festival and celebrate in Germany, but Christmas is the biggest festivity of the year, hands-down.
-While Americans often spend much of their holiday season shopping and eating in modern malls and shopping centers, German Christmas festivities focus largely around the traditional Christmas markets that can be found in Dresden and around the country.
-Festooned with colorful lights, decorated trees and life-size nativity scenes, German Christmas markets, known as Christkindelmarkt, typically incorporate dozens, if not hundreds of stalls selling traditional handicrafts and Christmas treats like freshly roasted chestnuts, gingerbread, hot pretzels, sausages and hot wine.
+There is always a reason to hold a festival and celebrate in Germany, but Christmas is the biggest festivity of the year, without a doubt.
+While Americans often spend much of their holiday season shopping and eating in modern malls and shopping centers, German Christmas festivities focus largely around the traditional Christmas markets that can be found famously in Dresden, Nuremberg, Rothenburg, and also around the country.
+Festooned with colorful lights, decorated trees, and life-size nativity scenes, German Christmas markets are the perfect way to get in the mood for the holiday season.
+Known as Christkindelmarkt, these markets typically incorporate dozens, if not hundreds of stalls selling traditional handicrafts and Christmas treats like freshly roasted chestnuts, gingerbread, hot pretzels, sausages, and hot wine.

 Posted In: , ,